Prabhat8991/DSA-/out/production/dsa/phase2/linkedlist_problems.md

 3. Nth Node from end of the linked list [Completed]
 4. Reverse the linked list with constant space used.[Completed]
 5. Think for recursive approach for problem 4 [Completed]

+### 15-12-2023
+Tasks to complete

+1. Remove duplicate from sorted Linked list [Completed].
+2. Reverse a linked list in group of size k.
+3. Detect loop in linked list.
+     Method1.
+N square solution.
+     Method2.
+Change definition of Linked list.
+     Method3.
+Change references of Nodes and point to dummy node Method4.
+Use hashset